cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 **Label shape** limits the use of the label to certain [shape tool](/docs/manual/basics/controls-sidebar/#shapes).

-`Any` - is the default shape, that does not limit labels.
+`Any` - is the default shape, that does not limit shape types.

 For example, you added: